TMD/TMJ Treatment in Rochester, MN

 Comprehensive Exam & Diagnosis

-Your dentist will provide you with a comprehensive exam, which will typically include jaw x-rays or panoramic x-rays to examine the health and position of your jaws and the other structures of your face.
-After evaluating all the information, your dentist will determine if TMD is the issue.
+Dr. Greenslade will provide you with a comprehensive exam, which typically includes jaw x-rays or panoramic x-rays to examine the health and position of your jaw and the other structures of your face.
+After evaluating all the information, he will determine if TMD is the issue.

 dental chair icon